tkottai-hoshin/talent-connector-agent/README.md

 Data Storage:

-Currently the system uses local storage.
+Currently the system uses Private Cloud.

 The architecture is modular so it can be easily extended to connect through API with real Workforce Management, HCM systems or HRIS platforms.